FrostySLr/CodingCamp-220925-adimas/README.md

 # Description

-A Gundam themed Company Profile website with Javascript Integration. this project was made to fulfill RevoU's Software Engineering Mini Project.
+A Gundam themed Company Profile website with Javascript Integration. this project was made to fulfill RevoU's Coding Camp Mini Project.

 It is quite a barebone website